shockforestgroup/sfg-new-website/content/pages/announcement.md

 ---
-title: Hembrug
+title: Three-Week Shock Forest Group Workshop on Radio and Collective Research at Van Abbemuseum in Eindhoven
 ---
-Three-Week Shock Forest Group Workshop on Radio and Collective Research at Van Abbemuseum in Eindhoven The international multidisciplinary research collective Shock Forest Group (SFG) returns to Eindhoven for their second part of the Cosmic Radio project.
+The international multidisciplinary research collective Shock Forest Group (SFG) returns to Eindhoven for their second part of the Cosmic Radio project.

 This November, the Shock Forest Group will be founding the New Temporary Shock Forest Group and aims to collectively create a five episode radio program, inviting participants to join them in their work at the Van Abbemuseum.
 The syllabus for the three week workshop uses the Shock Forest Group’s prior work in the Netherlands as a jumping off point for the creation of a new body of sonic work relating to the themes of Cosmic Radio, the group’s project which researches past, present and future of radio in the broadest sense of the word.